OpenEducationAnalytics/OpenEducationAnalytics/modules/module_creation_kit/powerbi/README.md

 See [Power BI setup instructions](insert hyperlink to instructions) below for details.

 ## Dashboard Explanation
-The [name of module] PowerBI template consists of [number] pages, which [insert brief description of how the dashboard enables users]:
+The [name of module] Power BI template consists of [number] pages, which [insert brief description of how the dashboard enables users]:

 1. **Page 1:** description of page.
 - visual 1 name - description of visual